k0sproject/k0s/docs/docker-shim.md

 ## What Is Dockershim, and Why Was It Deprecated?

 The dockershim is a transparent library that intercepts API calls to the kubernetes API and handles their operation in the Docker API.
 Early versions of Kubernetes used this shim in order to allow containers to run over docker.
 Later versions of Kubernetes started creating containers via the CRI (Container Runtime Interface).
-Since CRI has become the de-facto default runtime for Kubernetes, maintaining the dockershin turned into a heavy burden for Kubernetes maintainers, and so the decision to deprecate the built-in dockershim support came into being.
+Since CRI has become the de-facto default runtime for Kubernetes, maintaining the dockershim turned into a heavy burden for Kubernetes maintainers, and so the decision to deprecate the built-in dockershim support came into being.

 ### So What's going to happen to Dockershim?